HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_dx/customizing_content/friendlyurl_wcmviewer/wcm_config_wcmviewer_workfriendly.md

     |The user modifies the URL in the browsers address bar to go to `content_item_2`.|`http://www.example.com:10039/wps/portal/home/content_item_2`|
     |Resulting URL.|`http://www.example.com:10039/wps/portal/home/content_item_2`Because the user removed the `rich\_state` portion of the URL when modifying the URL, the `path\_to\_content` portion of the URL is evaluated.
 The user is directed to the page where `content_item_2` is displayed.|

+## Overview of `<portal-core:stateBase method="friendly"/>` in HCL Digital Experience

+The `<portal-core:stateBase method="friendly"/>` JSP tag is used in HCL Digital Experience themes to generate a `<base>` tag for the friendly URL of the current page.

+### Purpose and usage

+When the theme is configured with `com.ibm.portal.theme.hasBaseURL=true`, the `<portal-core:stateBase method="friendly"/>` tag must be included in a JSP file that contributes to the `<head>` section of the page, typically `head.jsp`.
+This tag generates a `<base>` element in the HTML markup.
+It ensures that the base URL of the page is the friendly (stateless, human-readable) URL of the current DX page, excluding portal navigation state.
+The tag also ensures that the correct base URL is provided for stateless navigation.
+It enables SEO-friendly URLs and ensures correct resolution of relative paths on pages that use friendly URLs.

+!!! important
+    Friendly `<base>` tags are not compatible with components that require navigational state, such as Web Content Manager (WCM) pagination.

+### Configuration

+Setting only the `hasBaseURL` property is not sufficient.
+The JSP file that contributes to the page head (typically `head.jsp`) must explicitly include the `<portal-core:stateBase method="friendly"/>` tag.

 ## Content URL generation filters and friendly URLs